 \subsection{Data Collection}

 Sentences in QFrBLiMP were manually collected from the BDL online resource.
-Specifically, we examined all its 2,667 articles and extracted 25,153 linguistic acceptability judgment sentences.
-Each sentence was labelled \texttt{0} (ungrammatical) or \texttt{1} (grammatical) following the BDL \textbf{green}/\textbf{red} colour scheme as illustrated in \autoref{fig:bdl}, and minimal pairs are manually organized following the colour scheme, and classified into one of 20 linguistic phenomena \citep{fagyal2006french, chesley2010lexical, boivin2020categorisation, feldhausen2021revisiting}.
+Specifically, we examined all 2,667 of its articles and extracted 25,153 linguistic acceptability judgment sentences.
+Each sentence was labelled \texttt{0} (ungrammatical) or \texttt{1} (grammatical) following the BDL \textbf{green}/\textbf{red} colour scheme as illustrated in \autoref{fig:bdl}, and MPs are manually organized following the colour scheme, and classified into one of 20 LP \citep{fagyal2006french, chesley2010lexical, boivin2020categorisation, feldhausen2021revisiting}.
 We present our twenty-category statistics in \autoref{tab:categorization_complete}, and we present examples and descriptions in \autoref{ann:phenomena}.